- Home

 To enhance Singapore’s attractiveness for investments, we sharpened our investment promotion toolkit to support high-value and substantive economic activities:

-Further topped up $6 billion to the National Productivity Fund in 2023 and 2024, with its scope expanded to support investment promotion; and
+Further topped up $6 billion to the National Productivity Fund in 2023 and 2024, with its scope expanded to support investment promotion.

 Introduced the Refundable Investment Credit scheme in 2024.